Generated at: 2026-06-15 04:54:43

 Data Cleansing is the process of correcting or deleting inconsistencies and errors to ensure data integrity.
 Specific examples include:

-• Taro Yamada ⇔ Yamada Taro (presence or absence of spaces)
+• Taro Yamada vs. Taro Yamada (presence or absence of spaces)

-If you do not establish clear notation rules here, the data will not be integrated correctly in the subsequent matching phase.
+If you do not establish clear formatting rules here, the data will not be integrated correctly during the subsequent matching phase.

 Based on the information unified through data cleansing, determine whether records are identical by combining multiple items (keys) such as company name, phone number, and address.